nargesmomenyan/nuxt-vuetify2/README.md

         '~vuetify/src/styles/styles.sass'
     ```<br />
     2. In order to override default vuetify sass varialbles, it is required to declare them above the initial
-<br />style import as well as assigning them to the desired elements. consider main.scss in ~/assets/sass<br />
+style import as well as assigning them to the desired elements. consider main.scss in ~/assets/sass<br />
 add main.scss in nuxt.config.ts as well:<br />
       ```
         vuetify: {